 - The impairment causes a disability that substantially reduces your ability to do everyday activities

 Learn more about NDIS eligibility if you have a mental health condition by downloading our Accessing the NDIS ebook.

-The national early childhood approach (ECA) provides support to ensure children aged under seven with developmental delay or disability get the best possible start in life.
+The national early childhood approach (ECA) provides support to ensure children aged under 6 with developmental delay or under 9 with disability get the best possible start in life.